Restarting and resetting your device

 - Press and hold down the power key .

-- In the menu that opens, tap Restart.
+- In the menu that opens, tap Restart, then tap OK to confirm.
 The device restarts automatically.

 To force the device to shut down

-- Using the tip of a pen or a similar object, press and hold down the OFF button.
+- Using the tip of a pen or a similar object, press the OFF button.

 Do not use overly sharp objects that could damage the OFF button.